Dantong88/LLARVA/README.md

 See [Vision-Action Instruction Pre-training.md](https://github.com/Dantong88/LLARVA/blob/main/docs/Vision-Action_Instruction_Pre-training.md).

 ## Vision-Action Instruction Tuning
-For this part, we release full instruction to reproduce the results of simulation on [RLBench Benchmark](https://github.com/stepjam/RLBench).
+For this part, we release instructions to reproduce the simulation results on the [RLBench Benchmark](https://github.com/stepjam/RLBench).
 See
 [Vision-Action Instruction Tuning.md](https://github.com/Dantong88/LLARVA/blob/main/docs/Vision-Action_Instruction_Tuning.md).

 ## License
-LLARVA is licensed under the [Apache](LICENSE), If you later add other third party code, please keep this license info updated, and please let us know if that component is licensed under something other than CC-BY-NC, MIT, or CC0.
+LLARVA is licensed under [Apache](LICENSE), If you later add other third party code, please keep this license info updated, and please let us know if that component is licensed under something other than CC-BY-NC, MIT, or CC0.

 ## How to get support from us?